oleg-shilo/Favorites.vscode/README.md

 ### _Using extension_

-Using the extension is stright forward.
+Using the extension is straightforward.
 Just click the item in the Favourites list tree and the corresponding document will be opened in the current window.

+> _After opening VSCode, the Favourites view (tree) may be a bit tricky to find, as its initial placement is completely managed by VSCode.
+Typically, you would need to right-click the extension's icon in the Activity Bar and choose Move to — or just drag the icon to a different position in the Activity Bar._

-If you are dealing with the item that represents a folder then you can also click a command item to open the  folder in VSCode _as a folder_.
-This command item has an int=uiotive appearance:
+If you are dealing with the item that represents a folder, then you can also click a command item to open the  folder in VSCode _as a folder_.
+This command item has an intuitive appearance:

 ![image](https://github.com/user-attachments/assets/2ae86a05-9f3d-4c4c-831b-7a20795cd9a1)